aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 ## The Strategy Problem

 Let's imagine that you need two packages, `Foo` and `Goo`.
 Both rely on package `Zoo`, but while `Foo` requests 1.1.1 of `Zoo`, `Goo` insists on version 1.2.0.
-However, the best version of `Goo` available is actually 2.0.0, and even for major version 1 there is a better version available: 1.3.0.
+However, the best version of `Goo` available is actually 2.0.0, and even for major version 1 there is a later version available: 1.3.0.

 Now from what we've said so far it should be clear that version 2.0.0 is not an option at all because it is considered as a completely different package and therefore ignored.